specialunderwear/as3-mixin/readme.rst

     }

-The advantage of doing it this way instead of extending the GeneralTable and overrding the ``addObjectAtRowAndCol`` method, is that setting the delegate works, even when the ``GeneralTable`` is allready used in other code.
+The advantage of doing it this way instead of extending the ``GeneralTable`` and overriding the ``addObjectAtRowAndCol`` method, is that setting the delegate works, even when the ``GeneralTable`` is allready used in other code.
 This will save you having to extend a whole bunch of classes, when the class you really want to override is inside a whole bunch of other classes.